-Ronaldo hat-trick keeps Real top
+Ronaldo hat-trick keeps Real Madrid top

 Real had to come from behind after the home side scored just seven minutes into the match.

-The Portugese star scored from the spot 10 minutes later to level the game after a handball decision, added to his tally in the 33rd minute, but then missed another spot kick in the 79th minute when he was brought down in the box.
+The Portugese star scored from the spot 10 minutes later to level the game after a handball decision, then added to his tally in the 33rd minute -- but missed another spot kick in the 79th minute after he was fouled in the box.

-Ronaldo recovered from the disappointment to clinch his hat-trick two minutes before the end of the 90 and after substitute Alvaro Morata had netted the goal that earned the points.
+Ronaldo recovered from the disappointment to clinch his hat-trick two minutes before the end of the 90, and after substitute Alvaro Morata netted the goal that effectively earned the points.

 Real's rivals Atletico Madrid remain three points adrift despite a 4-2 victory against Malaga.